rksm/clj-org-analyzer/README.md

 ## Usage

+You start org-analyzer either directly via [a jar file you can download here](TODO).
+Place the jar file in the directory that contains your org files.
+Then double click it or start from the command line with `java -jar org-analyzer-0.1.0.jar`.
-You start org-analyzer either directly via [a jar file you can download here](TODO) or by starting the tool from within emacs.
-It will bring up a page in your default web browser that displays the clock data found in your org files.
+It will bring up a page in your default web browser that displays the clock data found in all the org files.

 When using the jar file, place it in the directory where your org files are located and double click it or start from a terminal via `java -jar org-analyzer-0.1.0.jar`.

+You can also start the tool from within emacs, see the install instructions above.

 ### Command line options

 Command line options from `java -jar org-analyzer-0.1.0.jar --help`:

 ```
-Usage: org-analyzer [opt*] [org-file-or-dir*]
+Usage: java -jar org-analyzer-0.1.0.jar [opt*] [org-file-or-dir*]

 Interactive visualization of timetracking data (org clocks).